Martin Harlinghausen: Spanish Civil War

-In January 1938, Harlinghausen, then ranked as Hauptmann (Captain) took command of AS/88 (Seefliegerstaffel—sea flying squadron), an anti-shipping unit in the Condor Legion.
-The frequency of bombing operations against merchant ships increased under his command.
+In January 1938, Harlinghausen, then ranked as Hauptmann (Captain) took command of AS/88 (Seefliegerstaffel—sea flying squadron), an anti-shipping unit in the Condor Legion in Pollensa, Mallorca The frequency of bombing operations against merchant ships increased under his command.
 The squadron had been engaged in the Spanish Civil War since its outbreak.
 The main weapon of this unit was the Heinkel He 59.
 From January 1937 the type began experimenting with air-dropped torpedoes against transport and warships.
 Harlinghausen expanded the target list to include coastal communications with bombs and small-arms fire.
 Harlinghausen preferred the He 59 for the aircraft's ability to sustain severe damage and remain airborne.
 On one such mission over Barcelona, the aircraft was damaged by the blast from the bombs he had just dropped.
 The He 59 survive with a twisted fuselage and the lower wings broken in several places.

 Under his direction AS/88 developed ship and coastal-attack tactics.
 A particularly well-used approach against land targets was to fly at high altitude with engines switched off, then dive and release the bombs at 1,000 ft (300 metres), then start the engines for a hasty departure.
 By August 1938 16 sorties per week were flown, in small formations of three with each aircraft carrying a ton of bombs.
 12 He 59s were lost in 1938 and 1939—three to night fighters.
 Losses were replaced by aircraft flown in from Mallorca, via Sardinia.
 At this time the unit operated two Heinkel He 115s and evaluated them.